 - This type of assistance will be limited by the availability of resources available to offer grants and/or loans.
 The assistance is discretionary and by invitation only.

 - Participants must be private individuals who are owner-occupiers or private landlords who

 own an empty property, or a property in need of renovation.

-- · Technical Services available for works identified for the following works:
+- Technical Services available for works identified for the following works:-

-- o Roof, chimney, rainwater goods/fascia's/barge boards
+- Roof, chimney, rainwater goods/fascia's/barge boards

 - Door and windows

 - o Rendering(insulated)/pointing

 - Electrical

-- o Plumbing/heating
+- Plumbing/heating

-- Kitchen

-- o Bathroom

-- o DPC/tanking/timber treatment
+- DPC/tanking/timber treatment

 - Specialist Surveys -

 - Arrange Asbestos & Timber Damp Surveys/Reports(Inc. Costs)

-- CDM 2015
+- CDM 2015 -

-- Provide template Health and Safety Plan for Contractor's use
+Provide template Health and Safety Plan for Contractor's use